What is Data Theft? 13 Tips To Prevent Your Company From Losing Data

 Legal defense costs alone can run into millions, while settlements can reach tens or even hundreds of millions of dollars.

-Organizations typically see increased insurance premiums and may struggle to maintain or secure cyber insurance coverage.
+You’ll typically see increased insurance premiums and may struggle to maintain or secure cyber insurance coverage.

 Some face downgrades in credit ratings, making future capital more expensive.

-Recovery and remediation expenses are substantial.
+Recovery and remediation expenses add up fast.

 For smaller healthcare providers, these costs can be astronomical.